On Arrangements of Pseudohyperplanes: Arrangements and Oriented Matroids

+Note that since $M(\A)$ is the complement of subspace of real codimension $2$ in $\C^l$, it is connected.
+It is an open submanifold of $\C^l$ with the homotopy type of a finite-dimensional CW complex \cite[Section 5.1]{orlik92}.

-The $k$-cells of $Sal(\A)$ are in one-to-one correspondence with the pairs $[F, C]$, where $F$ is a codimension $k$ face of the given arrangement and $C$ is a chamber whose closure contains $F$.
-A cell labeled $[F_1, C_1]$ is contained in the boundary of another cell $[F_2, C_2]$ if and only if $F_1 \leq F_2$ in $\FA$ and $C_1, C_2$ are contained in the same chamber of (the arrangement) $\A_{F_1}$ (with the attaching maps being homeomorphisms).
-The seminal result of Salvetti is:
+We explain the construction of the regular $l$-complex, called the \textit{Salvetti complex} and denoted by $Sal(\A)$, by first describing its cells.
+The $k$-cells, for $0\leq k\leq l$, of $Sal(\A)$ are in one-to-one correspondence with the pairs $[F, C]$, where $F$ is a codimension-$k$ face of $\A$ and $C$ is a chamber whose closure contains $F$.

+We specify the boundary of each cell - by Exercise 2.21 and Proposition 4.7.23 of \cite{ombook99} these data uniquely determine a regular cell structure.
+A cell labeled $[F_1, C_1]$ is contained in the boundary of another cell labeled $[F_2, C_2]$ if and only if $F_2 \leq F_1$ in $\FA$ and $C_1, C_2$ are contained in the same chamber of $\A_{F_1}$.